Sreetama Datta

 When Will You Release NEET 2021 Application Forms?
 Students Ask NTA

 There is hardly a month left for NEET 2021, which is officially scheduled to be conducted on August 1.
-Given the current scenario, where the NEET 2021 application form and information brochure is yet to be released by the National Testing Agency (NTA), the conducting body of the exam, the chances of the exam getting delayed are evident.
+Given the current scenario, where the NEET application form and information brochure is yet to be released by the National Testing Agency (NTA), the conducting body of the exam, the chances of the exam getting delayed are evident.
 The silence of the officials is inducing anxiety and panic among the students.
 They are not only worried about the increasing delay in the application process, which generally lasts from 45 days to 60 days but there is also still no clarity on the exam date as well.
-Moreover, the delay in conducting NEET 2021 exam will impact the admission cycle directly.
+Moreover, the delay in conducting the NEET exam will impact the admission cycle directly.

 The date of NEET 2021 was announced in March and the official website, neet.nta.nic.in was launched on June 2.
-There was no official announcement or information after this, leaving the NEET 2021 aspirants in a further dilemma.
+There was no official announcement or information after this, leaving the NEET 2021 aspirants in further dilemma.
 Meanwhile, the CBSE Class 12 Board exams were cancelled.
-But even after this, there has been no information about the tentative schedule of releasing the NEET 2021 application for or other events of the exam such as the release of the NEET 2021 admit card, exam, releasing answer keys and results.
+But even after this, there has been no information about the tentative schedule of releasing the NEET 2021 application for or other events of the exam such as the release of the NEET admit card, exam, releasing NEET answer keys and NEET results.

 Students Demand Postponement of Exam

 Now that it is apparent that NEET 2021 will be postponed since it is logistically not possible to complete the application process, application correction and releasing the admit card within a span of a month, it is high time that the official announcement is made on this.
-The lack of communication from the officials is impacting the NEET aspirants preparation as well.
+The lack of communication from the officials is impacting the NEET aspirants' preparation as well.

 “No update on NEET 2021 exam date yet.
-It’s been a month demanding the postponement of the NEET 2021 exam but no one is listening to the voice of students.
+It’s been a month of demanding the postponement of the NEET 2021 exam but no one is listening to the voice of students.
 Dr R P Nishank Sir please postpone NEET 2021 exam,” tweeted a student.

 Another student wrote, “We students are the power of the nation, those power should be conserved for the country’s sake.
 Anxiety and tension are diminishing their power.
 Dr RP Nishank Sir please postpone NEET 2021 exam and give the date of application.”